 Yikes!
 How do you chat to kids about the birds and the bees?
 When should you start?
 Do you wait until they ask questions, or broach the topic before?
 Here’s our age by age guide on sex education for kids.

 Are your kids too young to discuss sex?
 Here’s the thing: your child will eventually find out about sex.
 So the question is, how and what exactly do you want your child to find out about sex?
-We welcome sex and relationship counsellor and TEDx speaker Dr. Oberdan Marianetti to give us tips on how to broach sexual education with our kids.
+Sex and relationship counsellor and TEDx speaker Dr. Oberdan Marianetti shares tips on how to broach sexual education with our kids.

 I define sex education as teaching about a range of topics, including intimate relationships, human sexual anatomy, sexual reproduction, sexually transmitted infections, sexual activity, sexual orientation, gender identity, abstinence, contraception, and reproductive rights and responsibilities.
 As adults we must provide our children the space to openly and unashamedly address sex-related topics and reassure them that sex is natural, and it is ok to talk about it.